 We believe our cash and cash equivalents on hand will be sufficient to meet our financial obligations through at least the next 12 months.
 As noted above, our future capital requirements will depend on a number of factors, including among others, the costs and timing of securing broadband licenses, including our spectrum retuning activities, spectrum acquisitions and the Anti-Windfall Payments to the U.S. Treasury, and our operating activities and any revenues we generate through our commercialization activities.
 We will deploy this capital at our determined pace based on several key ongoing factors, including customer demand, market opportunity, and offsetting income from spectrum leases.
 As we cannot predict the duration or scope of the COVID-19 pandemic and its impact on our targeted customers, the potential negative financial impact to our results of operations and financial condition cannot be reasonably estimated.
 We are actively managing the business to maintain our cash flow and believe that we currently have adequate liquidity.
 To implement our business plans and initiatives, however, we may need to raise additional capital.
 We cannot predict with certainty the exact amount or timing for any future capital raises.
 See "Risk Factors" in Item 1A of Part II of this Form 10-Q/A for a reference to the risks and uncertainties that could cause our costs to be more than we currently anticipate and/or our revenue and operating results to be lower than we currently anticipate.
-If required, we intend to raise additional capital through debt or equity financing, including pursuant to our Shelf Registration Statement, or through some other financing arrangement.
-However, we cannot be sure that additional financing when required will have a material adverse effect on our business, operating results, financial condition and liquidity.
+If required, we intend to raise additional capital through debt or equity financings, including pursuant to our Shelf Registration Statement, or through some other financing arrangement.
+However, we cannot be sure that additional financing will be available if and when needed, or that, if available, we can obtain financing on terms favorable to our stockholders and to us.
+Any failure to obtain financing when required will have a material adverse effect on our business, operating results, financial condition and liquidity.